 “But there has to be enough coincidences here for Tobias to do something, right?
 I mean, there’s hardly a sale here where the ranch or land didn’t have something terrible happening to it beforehand!”
 Anna said.

 “Take a copy,” Wade said.
-He didn’t know whether it would be enough to prosecute, but it would certainly get the Sheriff interested, if nothing else.
+He didn’t know whether it would be enough to prosecute, but it would certainly get the sheriff interested, if nothing else.

 But it still wasn’t enough.
 It wasn’t a smoking gun…